Hull Turf logo

 Follow Step-by-Step Installation Instructions

-4. Join Seams: If your project involves multiple pieces of grass, utilize seaming tape and adhesive to join them effectively.
+4. Join Pieces: If your project involves multiple pieces of grass, utilize seaming tape and adhesive to join them effectively.
 Align the fibers carefully to create a seamless appearance that enhances the overall aesthetic.

-6. Brush the Grass: Finally, use a stiff-bristle broom to brush the fibers upright, ensuring a natural and vibrant appearance.
+6. Brush the Grass: Finally, use a broom to brush the fibers upright, ensuring a natural and vibrant appearance.
 This finishing touch enhances the visual appeal of your newly laid grass.

 Each box represents a step in the installation process.
 Follow the arrows to see how to proceed from one step to the next, ensuring a successful installation of your artificial grass.